Updated as of May 16, 2023

 The best advice here is to think about the user experience (UX).
 In light of Google’s recent Helpful Content Update, we can safely assume the search giant is prioritizing human-first content.
 Ask yourself, would a human know what the prominent video is?
 Could anyone not only find the video but also find it valuable?

-If you are flagged for prominence in your video indexing reports, make sure you’re optimizing other areas of the page that stand out to Google.
+If you are flagged for prominence in your GSC video indexing report, use that information to optimize other areas of the page that stand out to Google.
 Add titles and text blocks that expand on the video, and make sure internal links from elsewhere on your site lead to the video page.

 Take a moment to double-check that you haven’t hidden the video on mobile devices, even if it’s visible on desktop.
 Make sure you’ve embedded the video—don’t just link to an external sharing site.
 Most web design platforms make it easy to embed a video hosted on YouTube.
 Lastly, review the video on different-sized screens to make sure it’s displaying well.